ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 ![data share customer](../customer/images/data%20share/14.png)

-5. Provide the storage account name (the one deployed currently) along with other options and give the container name or Path as **ReceivedCopy**.
-Click *Map to target*.
+5. Provide the storage account name (the one deployed currently) along with other options and give the Path as **receivedcopy**.
+Click *Map to target*. **Note** that the Path is the container name and cannot contain capital letters.

 ![data share customer](../customer/images/data%20share/15.png)